mhassane2012/php-crud-sqlite/README.md

 # php-crud-sqlite
-A simple class PHP CRUD SQLITE
+A simple class PHP CRUD SQLITE.
 This  class use PHP CRUD (Create, Read, Update, Delete) Application using OOP (Object Oriented Programming) and SQLITE.
 Before used this class, below the prerequises :
 The sqlite3 extension must be enable.